Seek Returns logo

 MTZ has a Dividend Payout Ratio of 0%, indicating it does not currently pay a dividend.
 This is a common strategy for growth-oriented companies that reinvest all profits back into the business.

-ACM vs. MTZ: A comparison of their Payout Ratio against the Engineering & Construction industry benchmark.
+ACM vs. MTZ: A comparison of their Dividend Payout Ratio (TTM) against the Construction & Engineering industry benchmark.

 Dividend at a Glance